 - The All School Calendar is available on the Parent Dashboard to assist in scheduling and planning.
 Please note that all calendars are subject to change and will be updated.
 Please check calendars regularly for updates.
 If an absence cannot be avoided, parents must complete a Voluntary Absence Form at least 48 hours prior to the absence.
-The Voluntary Absence form is available at www.brentwoodchristian.org on the Parent Dashboard.

-- The student must obtain signatures from each teacher, request their assignments in advance of the voluntary absence, and then submit the completed form to the High School office for approval at least 48 hours in advance of the absence.
+The Voluntary Absence form is available at www.brentwoodchristian.org on the Parent Dashboard. - The student must obtain signatures from each teacher, request their assignments in advance of the voluntary absence, and then submit the completed form to the High School office for approval at least 48 hours in advance of the absence.

 - Voluntary absence may not be approved for the following reasons or days:

-- o Student has low grades
+- Student has low grades

-- Student has excessive absences or tardies
+- o Student has excessive absences or tardies

+- Personal appointments such as hair, nails, etc.

 - Jog-a-Fun reward day

 - Final exam review days

-Final exam days
+- Final exam days